princee01/OCR_Model/README.md

 # 🧠 OCR with Smart Evaluation

 ## 📖 Overview

-This project is an Optical Character Recognition (OCR) tool that extracts handwritten English text from images using EasyOCR and OpenCV.
-The extracted text is formatted to preserve numbered answers and paragraphs, making it suitable for academic evaluations.
+This project is an Optical Character Recognition (OCR) tool designed to extract questions and their respective handwritten answers from images using EasyOCR and OpenCV.
+After extracting the content, it leverages an AI-powered answer evaluation system via API integration to automatically check the correctness and quality of answers.

-It is currently being enhanced to integrate OpenAI’s ChatGPT for automated answer correctness checking and will include support for file uploads and answer history storage using a database.
+Based on the AI evaluation, the system assigns grades or scores to each answer, enabling an automated and efficient academic assessment workflow.
+The project also supports storing answer history and evaluation results for future reference.

 ## 🚀 Features

-- ✅ **Handwritten Text Extraction**: Uses EasyOCR to recognize handwritten text from answer sheets or paper.
+✅ Handwritten Text Extraction: Uses EasyOCR to recognize handwritten text from answer sheets or paper.

-- ✅ **Smart Formatting**: Automatically formats numbered points for cleaner output.
+✅ Smart Formatting: Automatically formats numbered points for cleaner output.

-- ⚙️ **Work in Progress**:
-  - Paragraph handling improvements.
-  - ChatGPT integration to validate answer correctness.
-  - File upload support (PDF/Image).
+✅ Smart Evaluation & Answer Validation: Automatically evaluates and validates answers for correctness and completeness using the integrated AI system.

+✅ File Upload Support: Accepts images and PDFs for processing.

-  - Answer storage in a database for record-keeping.
+✅ Answer Storage: Stores extracted answers and evaluations in a database for record-keeping.
-- 🔮 **Future Scope**:
-  - Evaluate answers using OpenAI API (ChatGPT).
-  - Provide API-based access for frontend apps.
-  - Improved UI for uploading and viewing results.
-  - Support extracting answers from PDFs, images, or scanned sheets.
-  - Historical data view & analytics for users/students.

 ## 🧰 Requirements